Introduction to Dodd-Frank Act

 Financial stability and security

 Banks should have a contingency plan in place in case their funds and reserves dry up.
 Also, the reserve limit has been raised, and banks and financial institutions are to adhere to the new restrictions.
 A “stress test” by the Federal Reserve has been made compulsory for banks having assets of US $50 billion or more.
-Thus, this test will help in determining the bank’s ability to survive a financial crisis.
+Thus, this test will help determine the bank’s ability to survive a financial crisis.

 The Dodd-Frank act has created the Consumer Financial Protection Bureau (CFPB) as an independent financial regulator to protect the interests of the consumers.
 It helps in preventing corrupt business practices of banks and financial institutions.
 It oversees consumer finance markets, student loans, credit cards, and other mortgages and supervises financial institutions to control risky lending.
-Also, it aims to ensure that terms of a lease are easy for customers to understand before they agree.
+Also, it aims to ensure that the terms of a lease are easy for customers to understand before they agree.
 The subprime mortgage crisis was the result of greedy lending, and the CFPB aims to check all activities that could lead to another such disaster.

 The Act also set up an SEC Office of Credit Ratings.12 Credit rating agencies contributed to the financial crisis by giving false and favorable ratings.
 Moreover, such ratings misled the public into wrong investments.
 Hence this office came into existence.
 It ensures that rating agencies do their work honestly and diligently and give proper ratings to the entities.